VinGarcia/ksql/README.md

 If you need a new `database/sql` driver or backend adapter included please open an issue or make your own implementation and submit it as a Pull Request.

+### Comparing KissSQL with other tools

+`ksql` was created because
+of a few insatisfactions with the existing packages for interacting with relational databases in Go.
+To mention a few:

+**Low Level Tools:**

+Tools like `database/sql`, `sqlx` and even `pgx` will usually require you to check errors several times for the same query and also when iterating over several rows you end up with a `for rows.Next() {}` loop which is often more cognitive complex than desirable.

+**High Level Tools such as ORMs:**

+More high level tools such as `gorm` and `bun` will often force you and your team to interact with a complicated DSL which requires time to learn it and then ending up still being a little bit harder to read than a regular SQL query would be.

+**Code Generation tools:**

+Tools like `sqlc` and `sqlboiler` that rely on code generation are good options if performance is your main goal, but they also have some issues that might bother you:

+- There is some learning curve that goes beyond just reading a GoDoc as with most packages.
+- You will often need to copy to and from custom generated structs instead of using your own.
+- Sometimes the generated function will not be as flexible as you'd prefer forcing you to make some tricks with SQL (e.g. that happens with `sqlc` for partial updates for example).
+- And it does add an extra step on your building process.

+And finally you might just prefer to avoid codegen when possible, in which case ksql is also for you.

 ### Kiss Interface